xspec/xspec-maven-plugin-1/README.md

 XSpec will adhere to the Maven option `-DskipTests`.
 If you are doing this in a forked execution such as that used by the Maven Release plugin you may also have to use the Maven option `-Darguments="-DskipTests"`.

+* Must I define the Saxon dependency ?

+Yes, you must.
+This is to allow to choose between Saxon-HE, Saxon-PE or Saxon-EE, il you have licences.
+As Maven doesn't provide a mecanism for a default dependency, you must specify it.

+* How surefire reports are generated ?

+Surefire report is generated from the XSpec report, via a XSL.
+At this time, transformation should be improved, to have a good report in Jenkins.
+Any help will be appreciated.